The formal decision making process of a Council occurs via council meetings, which councillors are required to attend.

 Community Focus Council meetings

 These regular meetings of Council are generally held on the second Tuesday of each month except January and December when there is no Community Focus Council meeting.

 These meetings are rotated through the wards and are held at venues around the municipality.

-Council may also call Special meetings to enable it to discuss and decide upon specific matters, eg the Budget, the Annual Report, etc.
+Council may also call Special meetings to enable it to discuss and decide upon specific matters, for example: the Budget, the Annual Report, etc.